michaelrfraser/shakespeare-insulter/README.md

 # shakespeare-insulter
-A html page for creating random shakespeare-like insults
+A self-contained html page for creating random shakespeare-like insults